Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Newcomb's problem and the non-Nashian approach

 Game theory involves anticipating the decisions of players endowed with free choice.
 The apparent conflict between the two concepts is embodied in Newcomb's problem\footnote{Newcomb's problem is also called Newcomb's paradox, however, as explained below, we view it less a paradox than as a thought experiment to illustrate the importance of making counterfactual dependencies explicit.}, which is as follows.

-An agent is facing two boxes, one is opaque and one is transparent.
+An agent is facing two boxes, one is opaque, and one is transparent.
 There are \$1,000 in the transparent box.
-The agent knows the opaque box is either empty, or contains \$1,000,000.
-The agent may either pick the opaque box, or both boxes.

-The catch is that, previously, an entity predicted what the agent would do: if she predicted the agent would pick one box, she put \$1,000,000 inside.
+The agent knows the opaque box is either empty or contains \$1,000,000.
+The agent may either pick the opaque box or both boxes.
+The catch is that, previously, an entity predicted what the agent would do: if she predicted the agent would pick one box, she put \$1,000,000 inside that opaque box.
 If she predicted the agent would pick two boxes, she put nothing inside.
 It is further known that the predictor has done this thousands of times, and all her predictions were correct hitherto.

-This problem is often referred to as a paradox, because two lines of reasoning seem equally reasonable: a Nashian, dominant strategy argument comparing \$x to \$x+1,000 leads to two boxes being optimal no matter what the value of $x$ is.
-But another reasoning taking for granted that the prediction is always correct, compares \$1,000 to \$1,000,000 and leads to one box being optimal.
+This problem is often referred to as a paradox because two lines of reasoning seem equally reasonable: a Nashian, dominant strategy argument comparing \$x to \$x+1,000 leads to two boxes being optimal no matter what the value of $x$ is.
+But another reasoning taking for granted that the prediction is always correct compares \$1,000 to \$1,000,000 and leads to one box being optimal.